moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 Each track consists of an encoded bitstream, typically compressed using a codec, appended while new media is generated.
 Examples include audio tracks, video tracks, caption tracks, and metadata tracks.

-Each media track MUST be sent over a dedicated {{MoqTransport}} track.
+Each media track MUST be sent over a dedicated transport track {{MoQTransport}}.

 ## Groups
 A media track is further fragmented into media groups that can be delivered and decoded independently.